MA, DPhil, CertEd, FRCOG

 - Director, Academic Unit of Human Development and Health

 - Director, Institute of Developmental Sciences, British Heart Foundation Professor of Cardiovascular Science

 Professor Mark Hanson is one of the UK’s leading researchers on developmental pathways to disease.
 He is current President of the International Society for the Developmental Origins of Health and Disease and was a founder member and former secretary of the Society.
-He has served on a range of committees, in givernment, charitable and other NGOs focusing on the non-communicable disease epidemic.
+He has served on a range of committees in government, charitable and NGOs focusing on the importance of adopting lifecourse perspective to new ways of reducing the burden of non-communicable disease globally.
 In the UK he directs the University of Southampton Academic Unit of Human Development and Health in the Faculty of Medicine and overseas he holds visiting appointments in Auckland, Singapore, Dublin, Jamaica and Suzhou.

 BA Hons Animal Physiology, St John's College, Oxford (1971)

 DPhil in Physiology, St John’s College, Oxford (1979)

 Sept 1974 - July 1976 - Lecturer in Biological Sciences, Waverley College of Further Education, Nottingham

 Oct 1976 - Sept 1979 - Departmental Demonstrator and Research Assistant (MRC salaried) in University Laboratory of Physiology, Oxford